 1) Rest – I’m sure you could use a little R & R and self-care.
 Avoid burnout by taking some time for yourself.
 Finish a book, try some new recipes, start a new hobby, and get creative.

 2) Learn new skills – Learning new things can have a positive impact on your hourly rate.
 You could also learn new skills to create new services (and get new clients).
-You can learn skills from Skillshare (get 2 free months with my special link), YouTube, Udemy, ebooks, books, and courses.
+You can learn skills from Skillshare (get a free trial with my special link), YouTube, Udemy, ebooks, books, and courses.

 4) Create a freebie and email list – If you don’t have an email list yet, maybe it’s time to create one!
 Design a useful checklist, template, or worksheet for your ideal client and put an opt-in form on your website so they can sign up for it.
 Then set up automatic emails to funnel them to your services or products.
 I recommend ConvertKit or MailerLite for this.

 5) Clean up your email list – It’s a good idea to delete cold subscribers every 6-12 months to increase conversions and keep your monthly payment down.